muhfajar/blog/content/post/2018/01/playing-in-ruby-mine.md

 title: Playing in Ruby Mine
 date: 2018-01-06
 hero: https://images.unsplash.com/photo-1551122102-63cd339bfaab?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2942&q=80
-excerpt: My journey using Ruby on the first time
+excerpt: My journey using Ruby for the first time
 categories:
 - tech
 tags:
 - ruby
 - tech
 - programing-language
 - rails
 authors:
 - Muhamad Fajar

-draft: false

 ---

-I started as Ruby dev in my new job, previously I worked as PHP and Python dev and I found Ruby is slightly different sometimes especially with PHP.
-First time I read Ruby documentation, Ruby syntax is familiar, that looks like Python with some additional word every end of a function.
+I started as a Ruby dev in my new job, previously I worked as a PHP and Python dev and I found Ruby is slightly different sometimes, especially with PHP.
+The first time I read Ruby documentation, Ruby syntax is familiar, that looks like Python with some additional words at every end of a function.
 For example:

 ```python
 def foo():